Charles-Garza/UTSA_auto_room_reservations/README.md

-# UTSA_auto_room_reservations
+# Automatic study rooms
 This is a program designed to automatically reserve study rooms for you at the University of Texas at San Antonio

-Dependencies needed:
+**Dependencies needed:**

-Python 3
+- Python 3

-chromedriver for selenium
+- chromedriver/chromium for selenium